King George VI Memorial Chapel: Design

 The initial plan for the new chapel was rejected by the Royal Fine Arts Commission.
 It involved the construction of a small rectangular chantry into the north wall of the nave to a design by Paul Paget and John Seely, 2nd Baron Mottistone.
 The second plan submitted for the design of the chapel was approved.
-It was proposed by the architect George Pace and involved the construction of a chantry chapel between the Rutland Chapel and the north choir of St George's Chapel.
+It was proposed by architect George Pace and involved the construction of a chantry chapel between the Rutland Chapel and the north choir of St George's Chapel.
 Pace's design is 18 ft in height, 10 ft in width and 14 ft in depth.
 It was completed in 1969.
 The chapel stands between two of the external buttresses of the north wall of the quire, and it is made from stone from Clipsham in Rutland.
 The red and blue stained-glass windows of the chapel were designed by John Piper and made by Patrick Reyntiens.
 The roof of the chapel is painted in black and white and decorated with embedded gold leaf.
 An altar in the chapel has a bronze relief portrait of George VI by Sir William Reid Dick, a replica of the portrait of George which hangs in the church of St Mary Magdalene on the royal estate of Sandringham in Norfolk.
-The completed chapel was described by Robin Woods, Dean of Windsor, as continuing "the perpendicular Gothic designs of the chapel itself, but in a twentieth century idiom".
+The completed chapel was described by Robin Woods as continuing "the perpendicular Gothic designs of the chapel itself, but in a twentieth century idiom".
 There is an interment chamber directly beneath the chapel in which the remains are placed.